 California Farms & Napa Valley

 The California valleys have some of the best soil in the world, as well as incredible growing conditions.
 Sacramento, California, where our tour begins, is the epicenter for growing fruit, nuts, vegetables, and berries.
 Travel through the San Joaquin Valley and talk with farmers for a real feel of California agriculture.
 Visit San Francisco, travel across the Golden Gate Bridge, drive through the Napa Valley wine country and taste some of their famous wines.
-See the giant and impressive redwoods including one so huge that a full sized pickup truck can pass through.
+See the giant and impressive redwoods including one so huge that a full sized pickup truck can pass through, and visit the famous Yosemite National Park.

 Itinerary

-Fly into Sacramento, California and shuttle to your included airport hotel for an overnight stay.
+Fly into Sacramento, California, and shuttle to a nearby hotel to meet your Tour Guide and for your overnight stay.

 Depart from Sacramento airport to your home destination.
 (B)